sfwrprogclass/MoneySmarts/README.md

 - Invest early for retirement
 - Don't buy more house than you can afford
 - Maintain good credit by paying bills on time

+## License
+This project is for educational purposes.
+See LICENSE for details.

 Enjoy your financial journey!